cscart/docs/en/user_guide/orders/shipments/index.rst

 .. note::

-    **Since version 4.3.6** the tracking numbers of the shipments appear in the **Shipping Information** section.
+    **Starting with version 4.3.6**, the tracking numbers of the shipments appear in the **Shipping Information** section.
 If you specify a carrier, the tracking numbers will show up as links leading to the shipment tracking page at the carrier's website.

 .. image:: img/shipments_comparison.png
     :align: center